Australian stocks to watch during the coronavirus scare

 Australian shares during the SARs pandemic

-Australian companies that might dip in the short-term, according to Lee, include travel and tourism stocks such as Virgin Australia (VAH), Qantas (QAN), Sydney Airport (SYD), Auckland International Airport (AIA) and Webjet (WEB).
+Australian companies that might dip in the short-term include travel and tourism stocks.
+Lee pointed to Virgin Australia (VAH), Qantas (QAN), Sydney Airport (SYD), Auckland International Airport (AIA) and Webjet (WEB) as stocks that are expected to take a hit.

-Others likely to be impacted for a time are those with exposure to Chinese demand, including Treasury Wine Estates (TWE), Crown Group (CWN) and Star Entertainment Group (SGR).
+Others likely to be impacted are those with exposure to Chinese demand, including Treasury Wine Estates (TWE), Crown Group (CWN) and Star Entertainment Group (SGR).

 The pandemic affect